brjorgen/libwowie/README.md

 <a id="orgc314794"></a>

-## Code your own stuff - HMU on twitter if you think it's worth telling me about 🤓

 1. Implement your extension & its Makefile (ideally with a rule for building a test binary).
 2. Implement it's error() stuff.
 3. Add it to the master Makefile.